chen4393c/PhotoGallery/README.md

   <li>Implemented downloading on an as-needed basis by creating a dedicated background thread with HandlerThread.</li>
   <li>Implemented thread communication by creating a message queue with Handler, Message and Looper.</li>
   <li>Displayed a list of images with RecyclerView, Picasso/Glide library.</li>
+  <li>Integrated search into the app using SearchView for users searching related images.</li>
 </ul>